MapRVA/skyway/README.md

 > [!WARNING]
 > skyway is currently in [major version (0.y.z)](https://semver.org/), i.e. it is undergoing initial development.
-> While I hope skyway is helpful to you, please expect its API and featureset to change at any time.
+> While I hope you find skyway helpful, it might not work as expected.
 > Your feedback and contributions are welcome, see below.
 Thanks!

 ## Motivation